shyndman/defuddler/CONTRIBUTING.md

 - Provide a clear description of the changes
 - Link to any related issues
 - Ensure all CI checks pass
+- Make sure all commits in your PR follow the [conventional commit format](./COMMIT_CONVENTION.md)
 - Be responsive to feedback and be willing to make requested changes

 ## Development Setup